Pixel-Nova-Apps/simmerpos.com/_pages/online.md

 You'll receive an email once online store has been enabled for your account (usually within 12 hours).

+## Add a full address to your store location

+Your pickup location must have a full address added to it in order for the pickup in store option to be work correctly.

+From the Shopify Admin, navigate to **Settings** > **Locations** and select the location that you want to add the address to.

 ## Add store opening times

 From the Simmer Admin, navigate to **Online store** and add your store opening times by selecting each of your locations.